 Another Thing You Can’t Do in Heaven

-A few years back Mark Cahill wrote the thought provoking book One Thing You Can’t Do in Heaven.
-The book’s premise is simple: after you die, you’ll no longer be able to share the gospel with any lost people because everyone will be Christians in heaven.
+A few years back Mark Cahill wrote the thought-provoking book One Thing You Can’t Do in Heaven.
+The book’s premise is simple: after you die, you’ll no longer be able to share the gospel with any lost people because only believers will be in heaven.
 The implications are clear—don’t miss the opportunity now.

 Not long ago, I got a call from a ministry friend.
 He had me meet with a family who needed some help with their giving, including working on their estate plan.
 This was a really cool family, kingdom-minded in every way, but their kids were a wreck.
 They had strayed.
 This family needed to make changes.
 They wanted to do some giving out of their assets and net worth while they were alive and they wanted to make changes to their estate so their kids wouldn’t squander it.

 They never made those changes.
 A few months later the private plane they were flying in crashed into the side of a mountain.
 They were both killed.
-And with their tragic death, the opportunity to give, and give now was forever lost.
+And with their tragic death, the opportunity to give as they’d hoped was forever lost.

 So is there a nudge from God you should be listening to today?